-"It's all a question of imagination, Captain, but one thing is sure: we have to get him down before the boat rocks too much forwards and backwards.
+"It's all a question of imagination, Captain, but one thing is sure: we have to get him down before the sea gets too choppy.
 It's getting urgent!"

 The captain scratches his long, thick beard again, which often helps him to think.
 Everyone watches him as he considers the problem at hand.
 Finally, he blurts out:

 "Son of a worn-out squid!
 I have an idea!"